Memory Murals vs Autobiographer

 One storyteller vs multi-person family

 Autobiographer is built around one storyteller doing AI interviews about their own life.
-Memory Murals is multi-person from day one — every invited family member contributes their own memories to the same shared archive.
+Family members on any platform can view transcripts and listen to audio sessions via the Web Dashboard or Android Companion App, but they manage the project rather than actively recording their own memories.
+Memory Murals is multi-person from day one — every invited family member contributes their own voice stories to the same shared archive.

 Feature-by-feature comparison